 We are all the result of genetics, nurturing and circumstances.
 All of these factors interact to make you who you are and how you in turn interact with others.
 This post is more egotistical than usual, but I hope any readers can better understand how everything in life is connected.

 I was born cross eyed (Strabismus) and to be honest I was not conscious of it, nor can I recall any ridicule.
 Looking at early photos one can see my crossed eyes.
-By about age 8 the issue was not really perceived by others.
-It had a few life changing effects and continues to be a factor in my life.
+By about age 7 after wearing a patch over one eye, my parents decided an operation should be done.
+That decision had life long implications for me.

 It seems likely I had inherited it from my mother's side.
 At least another three of my siblings also were born cross eyed.
 Although I was not conscious of it, my parents must have been.
 This was before OHIP (socialized medicine) and medical attention cost money.
 My dad had taken over his father's coal business, but he sold it to pay bills and then underwent a slow process to eventually own his own small trucking company.
 I know my eyes had been tested and I can only recall being checked for vision, but obviously more was discussed.